klyed/hivesmartchain/helm/burrow/README.md

 ## Configuration

-The following table lists the configurable parameters of the Burrow chart and its default values.
+The following table lists the configurable parameters of the HiveSmartChain chart and its default values.

 | Parameter | Description | Default |
 | --------- | ----------- | ------- |